 - A child is placed in a boarding school or medical facility.

 - A child is being placed by a relative with another relative and the child is not in the temporary custody of the State of Oregon.

 - A child is visiting for no more than 30 days or the duration of a school break.

 Specific forms are necessary for ICPC referrals.
 In order to access the forms and instructions, please view ICPC forms 100A

 .
 For private and independent adoptions, ICPC Genetic and Medical History of Child's Biological Family form

 Salem, OR 97310-1068

-For specific case matters, please contact the assigned coordinator.
+For further information regarding ICPC and referral procedures, contact: For specific case matters, please contact the assigned coordinator.
 Case assignments are based on the oldest child's last name:

 A - G Amy Hinkle, 503-945-5673